damus-io/damus/docs/CONTRIBUTING.md

 ### Sign your work - the Developer's Certificate of Origin

-To improve tracking of who did what, especially with patches that can percolate to their final resting place in the kernel through several layers of maintainers, we've introduced a "sign-off" procedure on patches that are being emailed around.
+To improve tracking of who did what, especially with patches that can percolate to their final resting place in the Damus through several layers of maintainers, we've introduced a "sign-off" procedure on patches that are being emailed around.